IAmCheeseman/love-2d-lib/README.md

 ## Colors
 There's a color table which can be used to store rgb values.
 Call `gfx.newColor(<r>, <g>, <b>)` to create a new color.
 Below you'll see `gfx` used, which is just `love.graphics`.
+You can also use 'Colour' instead of 'Color'.

 **Color Functions**